dperique/shellExamples/whiptail_examples/README.md

 The [whiptail](https://pkgs.org/download/whiptail) tool is good for fancy dialog boxes in bash.
-It seems pretty simple but really can dress up your bash code especially when you want to make it aesthetically pleasing, inviting, and less scary for people like in an Operations team who have a great aversion to complexity.
+It seems pretty simple but really can dress up your bash code especially when you want to make your bash application aesthetically pleasing, inviting, and less scary for people like members of an Operations team who have a great aversion to complexity.

-Note the peculiar use of `3>&1 1>&2 2>&3` -- this is because the output goes to stderr.
+Note the peculiar use of `3>&1 1>&2 2>&3` -- this is because the output goes to `stderr`.

 Installation on debian style Linux: